-Gonzaga tastes the bitter truth of the NCAA tournament: There can only be one winner
+Gonzaga tastes the bitter truth of the NCAA tournament: There can be only one winner

 Baylor had scored 11 points before Gonzaga made its first field goal.
 The Bulldogs trailed by 19 points midway through the first half.
 The Bears grabbed 16 offensive rebounds, good for 16 second-chance points.
 They made 10 shots from three-point range, while Gonzaga only hit five (and four of those came after the Bears had taken a 20-point lead with 10:39 to go).
 Baylor had too many athletic guards who could shoot and defend.

 Gonzaga tried to adjust, briefly switching to a zone defense with the hopes that might spark a turnaround.
 The Bulldogs had opportunities to climb back into the game.
 Near the end of the first half, freshman standout Jalen Suggs completed a three-point play.
-And then after Baylor’s Davion Mitchell dribbled out most of the shot clock and air-balled a shot from deep, Gonzaga’s Anton Watson made a layup in transition just before the halftime buzzer.
+And then after Baylor’s Davion Mitchell dribbled out most of the shot clock and air-balled a deep shot, Gonzaga’s Anton Watson made a layup in transition just before the halftime buzzer.
 Despite the brutal first half, the Bulldogs faced a manageable 10-point deficit.
 But after the break, Baylor asserted itself again.

 This season’s Gonzaga team had a prolific offense with a star freshman point guard in Suggs, a senior all-American in Kispert and a usually dominant post player in sophomore Drew Timme.
 The Bulldogs formed a cohesive unit that was so versatile and moved the ball so well that no opponent could stop them — until they met Baylor in the title game.